 Add in support for both Dolby Atmos and DTS:X object-based surround sound (in addition to a wide gamut of other established surround sound formats) and you’ll never have to worry about getting the most immersive experience possible in your home theater.

-Knowing that all that technology is available inside the UBP-X700, often for less than $200, and you understand why this is our favorite player when it comes to sheer value on the market right now.
+Knowing that all this technology is available in the, often for less than $200, you can understand why this is our favorite player when it comes to sheer value on the market right now.